 The Company is required under the SFDR to publish on its website information about its policies on the integration of sustainability risks in its investment decision‐making process.

 towards a greener and more sustainable economy is becoming a priority for the

 BOV Group.
 The Company aims to integrate, where possible, environmental, social

 and governance (ESG) factors across the products and services being

 manufactured and distributed thus integrating these sustainability factors in the

 assessment.
-The Company did
+The Company did not develop

-elements of sustainability in the existing BOV Sales Policy.
+of sustainability in the existing BOV Sales Policy.

 BOV Wealth Management’s objective is to enhance your financial situation through its wealth investment services.
 With an informed insight of the markets, an extensive range of financial services and products, and a reputation for managing the complexities of financial needs, we can tailor-make and manage your investment portfolio designed specifically around your requirements.